Give it to Mom… she’ll carry it.

 Mother’s Day, 1992

-“We can’t give HER away Mommy… no one will love her like we do because we know her,” said the sweet, tiny voice next to me.
+“We can’t give her away, Mommy.
+No one will love her like we do because we know her,” said the sweet, tiny voice next to me.

 I wanted more than anything to pull her up onto my lap and hug her and hold her and hug her some more, but I didn’t because I was afraid if I tried to touch her, my hand would go right through her like a ghost and she might even disappear.

-The last text I had gotten from Emery before I fell into dreamland that night, was a photo of a cute little yellow house in Ft.
-Collins, CO – the house that she and Miles just had just signed a rental contract on during their quick weekend visit to house search.
+The last text I had gotten from Emery before I fell into dreamland that night was a photo of a cute little yellow house in Ft Collins, Colorado, the house that she and her new husband, Miles, had just signed a rental contract on during their quick weekend visit to house search.
+She’s married.
+She’s moving to Colorado.
+She’s growing up.

 I woke up feeling sentimental, sad, confused, yet with a very full heart.
-There was a part of me that needed to sit with 4 year-old Emery and be reminded that no matter how old she is, or how grown up the decisions she is making with Miles are, she will always have that loving little girl inside of her with a heart that’s as big and open as the Kansas sky.
+There was a part of me that needed to sit with 4-year-old Emery and be reminded that no matter how old she is, or how grown-up the decisions she is making with Miles are, she will always have that loving little girl inside of her with a heart that’s as big and open as the Kansas sky.

-While growing up and finding their wings is what I assume most parents hope and plan for their children, the process is clumsy and awkward with shoes that are too big and pants too long and then one day it all fits and they’re adults doing adult things and managing just fine, because that’s what we taught them.
-It still sometimes surprises me though.
+While growing up and finding their wings is what I assume most parents hope and plan for their children, the process is clumsy and awkward with shoes that are too big and pants too long, and then one day it all fits and they’re adults doing adult things and managing just fine, because that’s what we taught them.
+It still sometimes surprises me, though.

 Even as a baby, she loved them all… no favorites…